surajvijh/data-eng-coding-challenge/README.md

 ## Open questions

-As part of your submission, please answer the following questions in a simple text file.
+As part of your submission, please answer the following questions in a `readme.txt` file.

 1. What is the complexity of your algorithm?
 2. If you were to review someone else's code, what would you pay attention to?